TanyaChutani/Neural-Network-Numpy/README.md

 # Neural-Network-Numpy
-Neural Network (3 layers) from scratch using Numpy.
+Neural Network (Multiple layers) from scratch using Numpy.